 "The Art of Film"

-Join us for Scott Pilgrim vs The World with Justin Peck on March 4th @ 7:00PM!
+Join us for Cheeseheads: The Documentary with Writer/Director John Mitchell on April 1st @ 7:00PM!
+This will be our last film for the season.
 We hope to see you there!

 The Fourth Annual “The Art of Film” Series will continue the theme established in the last three seasons of showing critically acclaimed films from the U.S. and around the world, as well as films from filmmakers native to Wisconsin and Minnesota.
 The films chosen demonstrate an array of techniques their makers use to create these works.
 This year, we are delighted to have Justin Peck returning this season to join us for three of our films.
 We are also excited to announce that Director/Cinematographer Kevin Pontuti from UW-Stout will be showing his film, North Passage, Filmmaker Paulette Moore will be showing her films To Wisconsin With Love and From Wisconsin With Love, and Director/Writer John Mitchell will join us for his film Cheeseheads: The Documentary.
 More dates are being scheduled, so keep checking back on our website for further details coming soon!
 Audience members are invited to remain after each film for a lively discussion.